Breaking the Self-Confirming Loop: Diagnosing and Mitigating Systemic Reward Bias in Self-Rewarding RL: RLER

+and pool all rollouts as $\mathcal{Y}(x)=\bigcup_{k=1}^{K}\mathcal{Y}_k(x)$. \paragraph{Why ensemble first.} Ensembling addresses the three failure modes diagnosed in \S\ref{sec:3}. \textbf{First, for accuracy,} aggregating across diverse policies reduces policy-specific errors, lowering expected reward noise ($\rho_{\text{noise}}$). \textbf{Second, for robustness,} using $\bar p(\cdot)$ as a shared reference weakens the dependence on any single policy's confidence, reducing policy-reward coupling ($\rho_{\text{selfbias}}$). \textbf{Finally, for unbiasedness,} the mixture spreads probability mass across labels during disagreement rather than committing to confident mistakes, mitigating over-reward drift ($\rho_{\text{symbias}}$).

-\subsection{Adaptive soft-reward interpolation}
+\subsection{Adaptive Soft-reward Interpolation}

-To mitigate misestimation caused by hard rewards and the low-confidence bias inherent in soft rewards, we propose an adaptive interpolation strategy that dynamically adjusts the hard/soft weighting, seeking \textbf{\emph{the optimal trade-off between accuracy and robustness}}.
+To navigate the trade-off between the high variance of hard rewards and the low-confidence bias of soft rewards, we propose an adaptive interpolation strategy.
+This mechanism dynamically adjusts the estimated reward based on \textbf{unified ensemble confidence}, seeking \textbf{\emph{the optimal balance between accuracy and robustness}}. \paragraph{Interpolation.} We construct the final reward $r_i$ for rollout $y_i$ by interpolating between the hard ensemble decision $r_i^{\mathrm{H}}=\mathbf{1}[\ell(y_i)=m^{\mathrm{EC}}]$ and the soft unified probability $r_i^{\mathrm{S}}=\bar p_{\ell(y_i)}$: